hluk/CopyQ/docs/password-protection.rst

 .. image:: images/encryption-install.png

-The plugin configuration (under "Items" configuration tab in Configruation dialog) may prompt you to install
+The plugin configuration (under "Items" configuration tab in Configuration dialog) may prompt you to install
 `GnuPG <http://www.gnupg.org/>`__:

 -  For Windows you can install